CUH Logo

 Take a look behind-the-scenes of the programme here and across our social media channels.

 Look East Cancer Special - three photo montage.
 Left is a birds eye view of the audience sat at round glass tables, top right is a close up of a camera with presenter blurred in background and bottom right is a presenter in pink facing the audience.
-Watch
+News

 BBC Look East Cancer Special